Visit the Notre-Dame de Paris Cathedral

 History Carved in Stone

-As soon as you reach the parvis, the large square facing the cathedral in Ile de la Cite, a certain silence takes hold of you; the kind that presides over opening a book.
+Immediately upon reaching the main square facing the cathedral on the île de la Cité, a certain silence takes hold - the same anticipation as opening a new book.

 Treasure in the Towers